 Many activities also involve fun competition.
 The winners may receive certificates, medals, or gift cards.
 But the value, for both participants and the organization, comes from the shared experience.

-Team building events, whether live or virtual, re-energize employee morale by bringing people together, enhancing their connection with each other and the organization, and improving mental health.
+Organizing team building activities to boost morale, whether live or virtual, can re-energize employee morale by bringing people together, enhance their connection with each other and the organization, and improve mental health.
 Again, as noted here previously, there’s only one bad choice when it comes to team building, which is to do nothing at all.